mautic/user-documentation/docs/campaigns/campaign_builder.rst

      - Checks if values submitted for a selected field on a selected Form matches specified criteria.
    * - **Has active notification**
      - Checks if the Contact has an active web notification.
-   * - **Has valid email address**
+   * - **Has valid Email address**
-     - Checks if the Contact's email address has a valid syntax, for example name@example.com without spaces, other invalid characters or formats.
+     - Checks if the Contact's Email address has a valid syntax, for example name@example.com without spaces, other invalid characters or formats.

 Notes on delayed conditions and dates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~